brainomite/home-page/_posts/2020-08-22-setup-ubuntu-nodejs-server.md

 1. Login to [VULTR][6]
 2. In the top right corner, click the circle with a plus sign then 'Deploy New Serve'
-3. Because we can always scale up is needed I personally selected the cheapest type of server Cloud Compute server
+3. Because we can always scale up, I personally selected the cheapest type of server Cloud Compute server
 4. Choose a datacenter region that makes sense for your region
 5. Make sure Ubuntu is selected with '20.04 (LTS) x64'